Local Dimensions of Measures on Infinitely Generated Self-Affine Sets: Introduction

 as $r\to 0$.
 When they agree, we say that the \textit{local dimension}, denoted by $\diml(\mu,x)$, exists and equals to this common value.
 If the local dimension is constant almost everywhere, we say that $\mu$ is \textit{exactly dimensional}.
 The local dimension does not only give information about the geometry of the measure, but also about the support of the measure.
 For example, if the upper local dimension of $\mu$ is smaller than $t$ for all $x\in A$, then the packing dimension of $A$ is at most $t$, see e.g. \cite[Proposition 2.3(d)]{Falconer3}.

 Our main interest is to study the local dimensions of the canonical projection $\pi\mu$ of an invariant Borel probability measure $\mu$ onto a self-affine set.
 In 2009, Feng and Hu \cite{Feng} showed that the local dimension of $\pi\mu$ exists almost everywhere if the underlying iterated function system, IFS for short, is conformal.
 They also showed that the local dimension exists if the mappings of the IFS satisfy $f_i(x)=A_i x+a_i$ and the matrices $A_i$ commute.
 When $\mu$ is ergodic, these results give that $\mu$ is exactly dimensional.
 The general affine case remained open.
 In 2011, Falconer and Miao \cite{FalcMiao} calculated the local dimension in a specific affine case.
 They showed that $\pi\mu$ is exactly dimensional for Lebesgue almost all translation vectors $a\in\R^{d\kappa}$, where $\kappa$ is the number of mappings in the IFS, assuming that $\mu$ is a Bernoulli measure and that $\sup_{i}||A_i||<\frac{1}{2}$, see \cite[Theorem 6.1]{FalcMiao}.
 By taking a minor change in the proof of \cite[Theorem 4.3]{JPS} we can have the same result for any ergodic measure.
 This was noted in a very restrictive case by Barral and Feng in \cite[Theorem 2.6]{FengBarralv1} and giving the general proof was one of our motivations at the beging of this work.
-In \cite{FengBarralv2}, the later version of \cite{FengBarralv1}, it is mentioned that this generalization is also known by the authors of \cite{JPS}.
+In \cite{BarralFeng2013}, the published version of \cite{FengBarralv1}, it is mentioned that this generalization is also known by the authors of \cite{JPS}.
 However the proof is not written out.
 All the works mentioned here assume that the IFS is finitely generated.

 Our main result, Theorem \ref{mainthm}, generalizes the results mentioned above.
 We show that even in the infinitely generated case, the local dimension of an invariant Borel measure exists, assuming again that $\sup_{i}||A_i||<\frac{1}{2}$.
 As a corrollary we get that ergodic measures are exactly dimensional.
-We also give estimates for the local dimensions that hold for all translations, with only assuming that the mappings $A_i$ are contractive.
-This is done by using the techniques found in the proof of \cite[Theorem 2.8]{Feng}.
-Our motivation is also to point out how this proof is simplified, when we only deal with one IFS instead of a product system.
-In this case, the use of conditional measures can be avoided.
+We also remark how to obtain estimates for the local dimensions that hold for all translations, with only assuming that the mappings $A_i$ are contractive.
 Finally, we make remarks on the connections of our results to the dimensions of the limit set.